Yaakov Litzman: Member of the Knesset

 In the years 2001-2003 and again in the years 2005-2007, he served as the chairman of the Knesset Finance Committee.
 During his tenure, he initiated several laws, including the Law on Unique Cultural Educational Institutions and the law granting exemption to synagogues, mosques, churches and khalwats from paying lease fees to the Israel Land Administration.

+The House Committee voted in early March 2007 to remove Litzman as the head of the committee, which was pending approval by the Finance Committee.

-Member of Government Coalition
+Member of government coalition

 In the elections of 2009, Litzman was placed first on the list of United Torah Judaism, however, after being elected, he was not given the chairmanship of the finance committee as before, due to opposition from members of his faction.
 Instead he was appointed Deputy Minister of Health.
 At the same time, he ceased to be the chairman of the United Torah Judaism faction, and was replaced by Member of Knesset Menachem Eliezer Moses.